-What have you filled your kiddos’ schedules with for the holidays, mama?
-With the COVID-19 situation putting many activities on hold or cancelled altogether, we’re so glad there’s still lots to do all over Singapore!
-We’ve also focused on events that allow you to spend time outdoors while soaking up some mood-boosting Vitamin D and healthy fresh air.
-Scroll below for a list of the best events to check out during the March holiday period – many of them FREE!
-And if you’re looking for programmes to keep your children busy for days, ways to splash around (yes, swimming is safe!), or just a fun DIY, check out our Guide to Easter Camps, our Guide to the best Water Parks, and our easy peasy SLIME recipe!
+What have you planned for your kiddos’ over the March holidays?
+With the current situation putting many activities on hold or cancelled altogether, we’ve still managed to find some fun stuff to do both in person and virtually in Singapore.
+Scroll below for a list of fun events and kids’ activities to check out during the March school holiday period – many of them FREE!
+And if you’re looking for programmes to keep your children busy for days, ways to splash around, or just a fun DIY, check out our Guide to March & Easter Holiday Camps, our Guide to Best Water Parks, and our easy peasy SLIME recipe!

 How much: Free!